'Besides Messi and Ronaldo, everyone deals with it' - USMNT ace Sargent opens up on goal droughts | Goal.com

 And, with a little bit of luck, maybe this recent hot streak will turn into something more for a player that will be vital to the USMNT should everything go to plan.

 "It's a healthy competition as with anywhere else, everybody's going to be pushing each other, and everybody's gunning for that number one spot right now," he says.
-"There's a lot of young guys that want it so, you know, we'll see whoever comes out on top."
+"There's a lot of young guys that want it, so we'll see whoever comes out on top."